ritza-co/CodeCapsules/serverlessFirstSteps/Easily-hosting-your-portfolio-online/hosting-a-front-end-website-building-portfolio.md.md

         + index.html
 ```

-The `index.html` file contains all of the HTML code for our portfolio - any changes to this code will result in a change to the portfolio.
+The `index.html` file contains all of the HTML code for our portfolio – any changes to this code will result in a change to the portfolio.
 To view changes you make as we begin to modify the template, double click the `index.html` file to open the portfolio in a web-browser.

-## Personalizing the template
+## Personalizing the Template

-This tutorial will following the creation of a portfolio for Abraham Lincoln - the 16th president of the U.S.A.
-We'll take a closer look at some things Abraham Lincoln wouldn't want in a portfolio - and maybe you too.
+This tutorial will following the creation of a portfolio for Abraham Lincoln – the 16th president of the USA.
+We'll take a closer look at some things Abraham Lincoln wouldn't want in a portfolio – and maybe you too.
 The next few sections will cover how to modify the following elements of the portfolio template:

-- Unpersonalized text
+- Unpersonalised text.
-- The "Generic Page" and "Elements Reference" tabs
+- The "Generic Page" and "Elements Reference" tabs.
-- Pagination
+- Pagination.
-- The email contact form
+- The email contact form.
-- Personal information (address, social media account)
+- Personal information (address, social media account).

 Let's start with the title and subheading of the portfolio.
 Open the index.html file in your text editor.
 You'll see the following block of HTML near the top of the file: